 Actually, yes, inactive DNS zones with our DNS service do cause problems.
 The most common issue they cause is that our service will be unable to create or update the automatic Let’s Encrypt SSL certificates for this production domain.
 This can affect any updates for the Let’s Encrypt SSL certificates our service provisions, including updates for branch subdomains.

 Why does the inactive DNS zone cause this?
 Because there are two methods to do verification with Let’s Encrypt: a) HTTP based verification and b) DNS based verification.

 If you create a Netlify DNS zone for a production domain, our service will try to verify the SSL certificate using DNS based verification.
 However, if the DNS zone is inactive, the DNS based verification will always fail (until the issue is fixed).

 SSL certificate provisioning failures are the most common issues inactive DNS zones cause.

 This will tell you if the DNS zone exists at Netlify.
-Do you see your custom domain listed on that page above?
-If the answer is “yes”, then you have a Netlify DNS zone for this custom domain.
+Do you see your production domain listed on that page above?
+If the answer is “yes”, then you have a Netlify DNS zone for this production domain.

 Next, we need to see if that DNS zone is active or not.